adssidhu86/adssidhu86/README.md

 </p>

-<p>We are an experience Tech company.
+<p style="font-family: Arial">We are an innovative eXperience Tech Company.
 Our mission is to bring hyper world experiences to your digital universe. </p>

 - 📫 How to reach me **contact@aiedx.com**
 <br><br>